mgorav/RecordService-DockerJenkinsPortainerStageMonitorAws/README.md

        .......
    ```

-  ### NikeRecordService Jenkins Pipeline
+  ### RecordService Jenkins Pipeline

-  Following is the Jenkins pipeline for NikeRecordService:
+  Following is the Jenkins pipeline for RecordService:

   ```groovy
   pipeline {